 Honestly, I do have students who feel shy to ask questions and I know you do, too.
 But, I was able to unlock my students’ inquisitive minds and made them raise questions constructively.
 As to how I do it, this article is created.
 My students are able to develop their skills in asking questions because I allow them to.
 That’s it.
 Let me expound on the ways and perhaps you can apply this with your students.

-As teachers, we aim to have interactive discussions and we can’t do it when we monopolize the discussions and just proceed lecturing and presenting.
+As teachers, we aim to have interactive discussions and we can’t do it when we monopolize the discussions and just proceed to lecture and presentation.
 For me, the involvement of our students is a must.
 Remember, the learning environment is not about us, it’s about our students.
 Therefore, we should teach our students how to ask productive questions.

 By nature kids are very inquisitive.
 However, the whole thing changes as they grow up.
 The scenario in a kindergarten classroom is a lot more different than in a classroom full of grown-ups.
 Grown-ups tend to be conscious of the way they talk and act.